wtttb/Publii-UI-Chinese-simplified/README.md

 # Publii UI Chinese simplified
  Chinese Simplified language translation of Publii app UI
 # Dislocation after applying Chinese
-1.This is to minimize misalignment somewhere
+1.There is some misplacement of text under the minimum window
 ![image](001.png)
-2.It's okay to zoom in a little bit
+2.Zoom in a bit to display normally
 ![image](002.png)